Some Mortgage Deals Are In Limbo As Government Shutdown Drags On

 "There's a lot of contractors here that aren't getting paid," Busch says.
 "People who own those companies, they're not going to buy, be able to refinance and they're going to start laying people off."

-For Libby Anderson, the new divorcee, the shutdown cannot end soon enough.
+For Libby Anderson, newly divorced, the shutdown cannot end soon enough.
 While her breakup with her ex-husband has been amicable, she says sharing space is taxing.

 "It just feels like you're at the finish line and the finish line keeps getting moved, but you're exhausted," she says.
 "There's not much you can do about it.
 You can't move the finish line closer because it's totally out of our control."